Private Well Hot Topics -

 - Irrigation wells for all uses including row crop irrigation, watering truck gardens; water supplies for turf production and home yard irrigation.

-- Test and observation wells to determine the quality of the groundwater or to monitor water groundwater levels.
+- Test, observation and monitoring wells use to determine the quantity or quality of the groundwater or to monitor water groundwater levels.

 - Temporary or permanent dewatering wells used to artificially lower water tables for new and existing construction.

 - Geothermal water supply and reinjection wells used to exchange heat from a structure to the groundwater.

 - Geothermal Heat Exchange (GHEX) loop boreholes used to exchange heat from a structure with the earth.